gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 });
 ```

-Above we created a `TRS` instance for each node, a `Node` instance for each node, and, if there was a `mesh` property we looked up the mesh data we setup before and created a `MeshRenderer` to draw it.
+Above we created a `TRS` instance for each node, a `Node` instance for each
+node, and, if there was a `mesh` property we looked up the mesh data we setup
+before and created a `MeshRenderer` to draw it.

 Let's make the `MeshRenderer`.
-It's just an encapsulation of the code we used in [less code more fun](webgl-less-code-more-fun.html) to rendener a single model.
-All it does is hold a reference to a mesh and then for each primitive sets up the program, attributes, and uniforms and finally calls `gl.drawArrays` or `gl.drawElements` via `webglUtils.drawBufferInfo`;
+It's just an encapsulation of the code we used in
+[less code more fun](webgl-less-code-more-fun.html) to render a single model.
+All it does is hold a reference to a mesh and then for each primitive sets up
+the program, attributes, and uniforms and finally calls `gl.drawArrays` or
+`gl.drawElements` via `webglUtils.drawBufferInfo`;

 ```
 class MeshRenderer {